jrh3k5/flume-agent-maven-plugin/README.md

 <img src="https://travis-ci.org/jrh3k5/flume-agent-maven-plugin.svg?branch=master" />

 A Maven plugin used to start, stop, and run a Flume agent.
+By default, this runs Flume 1.7.0.

 ## Goals